 Brant: And this is love.

-Jim: That’s exactly it.
+Jim: That’s exactly right.

-Brant: …And your wife – like, when I was writing the book, my wife brings me tea.
-And I know she’s not feeling in love with me, and she’s had a long day or whatever.
-I may have just aggravated her.
-And she still does it.
+Brant: And your wife, like when I was writing the book, my wife brings me tea.
+And I know she’s not feeling in love with me and she’s had a long day or whatever.
+I may have just aggravated her and she still does it.
 That is love.

 John: Call Brant.